freedom-software/freedam-web-notices-wp-plugin/freedam-web-notices/README.txt

 Notices are paginated, giving the ability to move through the notices via next & previous buttons.

 = Note =
-Some level of HTML and CSS knowledge is expected inorder to customize the layout and appearance of the notices.
+Some level of HTML and CSS knowledge is expected to customize the layout and appearance of the notices.

 == Third-Party Service Usage ==
 This plugin makes requests to a third-party service (Freedom Software API).
 It uses the service to retrieve your FreeDAM web-notices from your FreeDAM database.